 The Cumberland-North Yarmouth Lions Club Scholarship Fund was organized by the local Club in 1987 as a 501(c)(3) non-profit charitable Maine non-profit corporation.
 The fund provides scholarship grants to graduating Greely High School students and Greely graduates continuing their education for a bachelor or associate degree in a college or trade school of their choice.
-The fund, now in its 30th year, has awarded over $230,000 in grants to more than 200 Greely graduates.
+The fund, now in its third decade, has awarded over $235,000 in grants to more than 200 Greely graduates.

 The Officers and the Directors of the Cumberland-North Yarmouth Lions Club serve concurrently as the officers and directors of the Fund, along with a Fund Administrator and Treasurer.
 The Scholarship Fund committee, composed of club members and one or more citizens from the community, serve as an oversight, scholarship selection and investment advisory group for the fund.